Zywave/booster/src/_areas/design-system/components/breadcrumbs.md

 ## Responsive Layout

-Breadcrumbs on mobile should follow the same pattern and only show the previous page with a chevron to the left.
+* Breadcrumbs on mobile should follow the same pattern and only show the previous page with a chevron to the left.
+* Breadcrumbs titles on mobile will truncate after 30 characters with an ellipsis at the end

 ![Breadcrumbs - mobile layout](/images/moble.png)